Yellow diarrhea: 12 Causes, Doctor Explains.

 B- Food allergy/food intolerance.

-The most common symptoms of food intolerance are diarrhea with can be yellow diarrhea.
-In the table below, you can learn about the difference between food intolerance and food allergy.
+The most common symptoms of food intolerance are diarrhea, with can be yellow diarrhea.
+In the table below, you can learn the difference between food intolerance and food allergy.

 Food intolerance | Food allergy |